Tax Credits (15 of 63 types) and Tax Refunds (3 types), Missing or Misreported.

 (2) Capital Formation Incentive Act" (CFIA).

 (3) Credit For Venture Capital Investments (68 OS Sec.
-2357.7) usage is restrict to Bank of Oklahoma and Cimarron Business Capital.
-The programs and is managed by a private party Robert Heard who owns Cimarron Business Capital.
+2357.7) usage is restricted to Bank of Oklahoma and Cimarron Business Capital.
+The program and is managed by a private party Robert Heard who owns Cimarron Business Capital.

 (4) Oklahoma Capital Investment Board Tax Credit (OCIB).
-Controlled by Robert Heard a private party operating under a public trust.
+Controlled by Robert Heard, a private party operating under a public trust.
 The state is out of the picture and not allowed to audit.
-At least that is excuse used.
+At least that is the excuse used.